 Things To Do In Kashmir During Covid-19

+Kashmir travel guidelines latest will let the tourists explore the best of Jammu and Kashmir under fresh restrictions.
 From the stunning sight of massive valleys and mountain peaks to sunlit summer nights walking through the traditional markets in the state, Kashmir is a perfect destination for both short getaways and long-staycations that you will never forget.
-Besides the enchanting beauty and tempting places to visit, the first and foremost priority is the safety of the travelers and the people of the state.
+Besides the enchanting beauty and tempting places to visit, the first and foremost priority is the safety of the travellers and the people of the state.
 There is no better amenity than health and it is something we all must agree to pull through this pandemic.

 If you are planning a trip to Kashmir in the upcoming months or maybe in the next year, here’s a list of some of the best things to do in what some people refer to as “heaven on earth.”